-- Nature and significance of the withdrawal of the elite from popular culture. - Similarity and difference in the nature and extent of the synthesis of religious belief, popular culture and superstition as well as the impact of this on the authorities: - o 16th and 17th century - o regional variations - o dominant religion - o ethnic and 'national' groups within society.

-• Ways in which campaigns against medieval superstition and the survival of popular beliefs shaped intellectual arguments during the Reformation and reactions to perceived witchcraft (e.g. moral regulation, nonconformity, suspicion).
+• Nature and significance of the withdrawal of the elite from popular culture.

+- Similarity and difference in the nature and extent of the synthesis of religious belief, popular culture and superstition as well as the impact of this on the authorities: - o 16th and 17th century - regional variations - o dominant religion - o ethnic and 'national' groups within society. - Ways in which campaigns against medieval superstition and the survival of popular beliefs shaped intellectual arguments during the Reformation and reactions to perceived witchcraft (e.g. moral regulation, nonconformity, suspicion).

 Torture, trials, felony, burnings, sleep deprivation, confessions.

-Nature and impact of the witch trials and systems of prosecution on individuals and communities.
-Reasons for the types of torture deployed and their immediate impact on the outcomes of witch trials.
-Effect and significance of torture, trials and confession on the course and extent of the witch hunts (e.g. escalation, decline, legal developments).
-Comparative impact of confession on those prosecuted for witchcraft across the period and between regions.
+- Nature and impact of the witch trials and systems of prosecution on individuals and communities. - Reasons for the types of torture deployed and their immediate impact on the outcomes of witch trials. - Effect and significance of torture, trials and confession on the course and extent of the witch hunts (e.g. escalation, decline, legal developments). - Comparative impact of confession on those prosecuted for witchcraft across the period and between regions.

 Mistrust and fear, denunciations; impact on legal procedure.

-Personal and collective motives for denunciations by victims and perpetrators (e.g. social resentment, cooperation).
-Significance of using children in trials.
-Role of demonology and printed works on the extent of denunciation.
-Short- and long-term impact of denunciations on legal procedures and the nature of witch trials across Europe and colonial America.
-Reasons for the development and nature of judicial caution and decriminalisation by the 17th century.
-Impact Class discussion, student presentations, paired to group work, note-making, comprehension questions, flipped learning, exam style essay questions, mock exams.
+- Personal and collective motives for denunciations by victims and perpetrators (e.g. social resentment, cooperation). - Significance of using children in trials. - Role of demonology and printed works on the extent of denunciation. - Short- and long-term impact of denunciations on legal procedures and the nature of witch trials across Europe and colonial America. - Reasons for the development and nature of judicial caution and decriminalisation by the 17th century.

+mpact

 Class discussion, student presentations, paired to group work, note-making, comprehension questions, flipped learning, exam style essay questions, mock exams.

-with from considering Churchill's view of events from 1929-1939.
+Class discussion, student presentations, paired to group work, note-making, comprehension questions, flipped learning, exam style essay questions, mock exams.

+Unit Y113: Britain, 1930-1997 Curriculum Intent

+Students study a substantial and coherent element of British History, which provides them with a full understanding of what made Britain today and its role in the world.
+The enquiry is a source-based study which immediately precedes the outline period study.
+By studying Churchill, students are introduced to key themes in British political history and understanding Britain's role in the wider world within the context of the pre-War period and during World War Two.
+Students develop an understanding that the roots of the post war consensus go back to the experience of World War Two and the challenges of Britain's role in the world, including necessitating a process of decolonisation after the War, continue the themes that they will be familiar with from considering Churchill's view of events from 1929-1939.
 The outline period study provides understanding of the themes in British politics and society from 1945 onwards, and how these were developed through internal and external pressures.
 Students develop an excellent understanding Of British political institutions and processes, in addition to an excellent grasp of the economic and social issues and challenges that consecutive governments had to deal with from 1951.